hello-pangea/dnd/CONTRIBUTING.md

 If you are interested in making a large contribution to this library there is some recommended reading / training we suggest.
 There is a large amount of different libraries, techniques and tools used in `@react-forked/dnd` and we have created a list with resources about them.
 Not everything in the list will be applicable to everyone.
 But it is a great reference and starting point for those who do not know where to start.

 The online courses listed are no free - feel free to seek out alternatives if you want to.
 We recommend the egghead.io courses because they are quite comprehensive.

+### Git commit guidelines

+We have very precise rules over how our git commit messages can be formatted.
+This leads to **more readable messages** that are easy to follow when looking through the **project history**.
+But also, we use the git commit messages to **generate the change log**.

+The commit message formatting can be added using a typical git workflow or through the use of a CLI wizard ([Commitizen](https://github.com/commitizen/cz-cli)).
+To use the wizard, run `yarn cz` or `git commit` in your terminal after staging your changes in git.

+The format of each commit must follow the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).

 ### General knowledge